 Question 15 of 50

-A male patient’s X-ray result reveals bilateral white-outs, indicating adult respiratory distress syndrome (ARDS).
+A male patient’s X-ray result reveals bilateral white-outs, indicating acute respiratory distress syndrome (ARDS).
 This syndrome results from:CorrectIncorrect

 Question 16 of 50